kaltura/analytics-front-end/docs/loadingAnalytics.md

 In order to load analytics app correctly the host app needs to provide a valid configuration to the analytics app via iframe post message mechanism.

-First of all register to the message handler using `window.addEventListener('message', handlerFn)` approach.
+First of all the host app must register to the message event using `window.addEventListener('message', handlerFn)`.

 Then implement `analyticsInit` event handler (`event.data.messageType === 'analyticsInit'`, all events will be listed below and you can find a complete example at `dev/analyticsLoader.html`).